SDA-SE/sda-dropwizard-commons/docs/migration-guides/MIGRATION_GUIDE_v5_to_v6.md

 official [JUnit5 extension](https://github.com/weld/weld-testing/tree/master/junit5), which this
 module is now providing.
 An example how to use it can be found in [sda-commons-server-weld-example](../../sda-commons-server-weld-example).

+### 9 sda-commons-server-s3

+The AWS SDK was upgraded from 1.12.x to https://github.com/aws/aws-sdk-java-v2.
+The new version is not compatible with the old one.
+You can find the official documentation for the migration https://github.com/aws/aws-sdk-java-v2/blob/master/docs/LaunchChangelog.md.

+This can also be explained by the Jakarta update because the old AWS SDK still used the Apache HTTP Client v4, which is not compatible with Jakarta.
+The old AWS SDK did not have the option to pick a different HTTP client.

+Most noticeably, the base package of the classes moved from `com.amazonaws` to `software.amazon.awssdk`.
+The `S3Bundle` will not return an instance of `software.amazon.awssdk.services.s3.S3Client` instead of `com.amazonaws.services.s3.AmazonS3`

+### 10 sda-commons-server-s3-testing

+Our previous S3 mock library [s3mock](https://github.com/Robothy/local-s3) was also based on the old AWS SDK v1.12.x and is no longer maintained.
+We switched to [Robothy local-s3](https://github.com/Robothy/local-s3) as alternative.
+You can still use our `S3ClassExtension` to start the S3 mock server in your tests.
+But it will now give you an instance of `software.amazon.awssdk.services.s3.S3Client` for the S3 client.
+Additionally, you need to annotate your S3 tests with `@LocalS3` due to an implementation detail of the underlying test library.

 ## Automation